brajeshwar/brajeshwar.github.io/_posts/2016/2016-08-07-pokemon-go.md

 ## Pokémon Go in India

 In the early days of its release, even though it is not officially launched, Indians were fortunate enough to [play Pokémon Go](http://gadgets.ndtv.com/games/features/playing-pokemon-go-in-india-heres-everything-you-need-to-know-858349).
 Unfortunately, it is no longer playable and Indians have to wait for the official release of Pokémon Go.

-[//]: # https://thatsweetgift.com/gift-for-geeks-and-nerds/ is a paid link.

-So while you're out there on the search for Mewtwo, remember to [play responsibly](https://thatsweetgift.com/gift-for-geeks-and-nerds/).

 Update: Dec 14, 2016 - Pokémon Go is officially launched in India.